 Petkova has certainly made her mark both on and off campus since arriving in the Northern Irish capital.
-As the first foreign national to become The UK Young Ambassador for Northern Ireland, she is responsible for giving the region’s young people a voice at the European Union.
-Every six months she presents their concerns about issues to policy makers, who would gather at the biannual EU Youth Conference.
+As the first foreign national to become the UK Young Ambassador for Northern Ireland, she is responsible for giving the region’s young people a voice at the European Union.
+Every six months she presents their concerns about issues to policy makers, who gather at the biannual EU Youth Conference.
 These issues range from mental health to access to education.

 “Belfast is a growing city that provides a lot of opportunities for young people.”